ViSTec2024/ViSTec2024.github.io/README.md

-# Tactical Analysis in Knowledge-Intensive Racket Sports through Video Modeling
+# ViSTec: Video Modeling for Sports Technique Recognition and Tactical Analysis

 This is the repository that contains source code for project website of *Tactical Analysis in Knowledge-Intensive Racket Sports through Video Modeling* (AAAI-24).